 The animation above shows a FLOW-3D simulation of a drop of water in a 14mm-wide channel that is being heated at the bottom.

 Understanding the capillary filling process is important to chip design.
 Different geometry of liquid flow pathways may result in different capillary filling behavior including the possibility of entrapping air bubbles, etc. Knowledge of the filling process guides designers in arranging internal structures of the chip such as chambers, binding pillars, splits, and valves.

-The simulation on the left validates the analytic prediction of capillary action.
+The simulation below validates the analytic prediction of capillary action.
 The capillary fill is balanced by surface tension and gravity, which is a fundamental process accurately predicted by FLOW-3D.